rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 (e.g. building musl targets requires a local copy of musl).
 Any target-specific configuration (e.g. the path to a local copy of musl) will need to be provided by your `config.toml`.
-Please see `config.toml.example` for information on target-specific configuration keys.
+Please see `config.example.toml` for information on target-specific configuration keys.

 For examples of the complete configuration necessary to build a target, please visit [the rustc book](https://doc.rust-lang.org/rustc/platform-support.html),